GauriNale/Retail-Sales-Dashboard-using-Excel/README.md

 # KEY INSIGHTS:
 # 1)Top Performing Region-
-    "South" Region has the highest total salesn among all regions.
+    "South" Region has the highest total sales among all regions.
 - This indicates strong market demand or customer based in that region.

 # 2)Best Selling Product-